 It helps to see data from similar employers, so you can develop a sense of how you measure up in the marketplace.
 Each industry has its own unique trends.
 Benchmarking data reports can be of great value to your organization.
 For example, banks typically have lower levels of agreement with the statement: Staffing levels are adequate to provide quality products/services.
 Does this mean that the banking industry is a terrible one to work in?
 Absolutely not.
 It does indicate that there's something about banking that creates this belief.
 If you're a bank, it would be nice to compare your employee feedback data to other banks of a similar size, so you're comparing apples to apples.

 They Are Affordable

 Gone are the days when even world-class employee surveys cost $100,000.
-Our own survey projects start at about $5,000 for a full engagement and satisfaction survey.
+Our own survey projects start at $5995 for a full engagement project.
 Work with a provider that specializes in the kind of survey you want, so that you’re not paying for invention, only ease and expertise.